klanthier/turbo-nestjs-microservices/README.md

 Then install node v 16.19.1
 You will need NPM v8.19.3 to run this project

+WARNING: ROW LEVEL SECURITY WILL ONLY WORK ON YOUR NON-ADMIN DATABASE USER.
+YOU MUST CREATE A NEW USER OTHER THAN THE PRINCIPAL ONE OTHERWISE NO DATA WILL BE HIDDEN

 ### Build

 To build all apps and packages, run the following command: